StrataBytes/Mal.EDU/README.md

 **Pre-requisites, for better result, but not required:**

-- Ensure Python is installed on your system with pyinstaller (`pip install pyinstaller`) to not trigger Windows antivirus.
+- Ensure Python is installed on your system with pyinstaller (`pip install pyinstaller`) to help reduce triggering Windows antivirus.
-  - Adding an exception to the antivirus will point the technician to the script, making it easier to find - not recommended.
+  - Adding an exception to the antivirus will point the technician to the script, making it easier to find - not recommended, however it may be needed.

 **Steps:**